 Périgord Noir - La Roque-Gageac © French Moments

 Lovers of old stone, medieval castles, deep forests and food amateurs, this part of the Dordogne département known as the Périgord Noir (Black Périgord) is waiting for your visit!
-Its principal point of interest is its long history of human occupation from as early as Prehistoric times while its medieval villages, with their looming castles, witnessed conflicts and battles such as the Hundred Years War between the French and the English.

 Where is Périgord Noir?

-The Périgord Noir is the epicentre of mass-tourism in the south east of the Dordogne département, centred around the town of Sarlat and the Dordogne Valley.
+The Périgord Noir is the epicentre of mass tourism in the southeast of the Dordogne département, centred around the town of Sarlat and the Dordogne Valley.

 Périgord Noir Map